Monday, September 30, 2024

 However, my plans that year changed when I decided to instead make Red and White quilts for the holidays.
 As I had shopped for fabrics for those, I found a background print that I wanted to use for this one so stashed that as well.
 I also pulled some of the leftover Reds from the R&W stash into this project.
 As time went on, I picked up more things as I came across sales on holiday fabric.
 I will note that different from the MODA quilts, all of my fabrics are prints and some offered opportunities for fussy cuts.

 When I finally went to start this, I was caught up short: I had not looked at my notes for this since I had first decided on doing the project back in 2022.
-And clearly in those notes, I had planned to purchase fabric to expand the width of the patterned quilt to be wide enough for a bed quilt.
-Unfortunately though, sometime between then and now, I had decided that I was making this as a wall hanging for the wall at the top of our entrance stairs.
+Clearly, in those notes it said I had planned to purchase fabric to expand the width of the patterned quilt to be wide enough for a bed quilt.
+However, sometime between then and now, I had decided that I was making this as a wall hanging for the wall at the top of our entrance stairs.
 On the downside, that meant using far fewer words.
 Fortunately, MODA provided a planning sheet during the QAL which helped me map out what I wanted to "say" in the amount of space I had:

 Using the layout map I made, this is how far I got with the words: